16. Jesus is Buried (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

-Endless rows of corpses fill an almost-black image in “Jesus Among the Dead.”
+Endless rows of corpses fill a vast black space in “Jesus Among the Dead.”
 Even in death, Jesus is not separate from humanity.
-He lies with the stink, the dead bodies, and the skeletons.
+He lays with the stink, the dead bodies, and the skeletons -- a common man in a common grave.
+Jesus can be identified by his crucifixion wounds.
+His corpse only stands out because it has not begun to decompose.
+He glows just slightly with a sick luminescence.
+Jesus just lies there, not judging, not fixing, not rescuing.
+He is simply present with people in the darkest state of being.
 This must be hell, or some human holocaust.
 Perhaps there is no difference.

 There are many hells and many types of limbo in which people are trapped neither fully alive nor dead.
 For example, the US Supreme Court overturned state sodomy laws in 2003, but same-sex marriage is still illegal in almost every state, leaving most LGBT people to exist in a non-quite-legal limbo.

 Like all human beings, Jesus eventually had to experience death.
-In effect, it was like he was buried in a mass grave with all humankind -- saints and sinners, gay and straight, male and female, all of us without exception.
+In effect, it was like he was buried in a mass grave with all humankind -- saints and sinners, queer and straight, male and female, all of us without exception, even the worst of us.
 His body rested in peace with the other corpses.
-Jesus didn’t believe death was the end.
+Jesus lay buried like a seed waiting in the wintry earth.
+He didn’t believe death was the end.
 During his lifetime, he often talked about the afterlife.
-He said he would always be with us, connected like a vine connects to a branch.
-But when his body lay cold in the tomb, his friends simply missed him.
+He said he would always be with us, connected like a vine to a branch.
+But when his body lay cold in the tomb, his friends and family simply missed him.

 This is part of a series based on “The Passion of Christ: A Gay Vision,” a set of 24 paintings by Douglas Blanchard, with text by Kittredge Cherry.
 For the whole series, click here.